 If you need to brush the person’s teeth for them, you could try:

-- supporting their jaw to keep their teeth together to help clean the front
+supporting their jaw to keep their teeth together to help clean the front of the teeth

 When you are helping your family member or close friend who has dementia to brush their teeth you may find that their gums bleed.
 This means that they have some plaque in their mouth, which is irritating their gums.